 The Bank regularly monitors its credit risk in respect of all its portfolios at various levels.
-At the obligor level, the Bank has a process of periodic review of credit based on the internal rating grades.
-More frequent reviews are made for the weaker credits and less frequent reviews for the superior credits.
 The Bank conducts full reviews and renewals of all performing credits at least annually.
 Obligors with lower risk profile are monitored at lower frequency by business units, unless otherwise required, to evaluate the potential changes in credit worthiness and related impact on risk rating based on latest available financial and other relevant information.
 More frequent and focused monitoring for lower rated borrowers ensures early identification of potential impairments, if any.

 The classification and impairment policy currently implemented by the Group classifies delinquent borrowers as Substandard, Doubtful or Loss in line with the guidelines laid down in the Central Bank of United Arab Emirates' (CBUAE) circular 28/2010.
 The Bank in India will comply with the Group policy as well as the RBI's Master Circular - Prudential Norms on Income Recognition, Asset Classification and Provisioning pertaining to Advances dated 01 July 2015.
-Currently there are no non-performing exposures
+Currently there are no non-performing exposures.